 I can confidently say that these five months have changed me for the better and that the world of jobs isn’t as daunting as I thought it was when you’re well informed and have the right support system to help you navigate it.

 Thank you for everything.
 I appreciate you guys and all the hard work, the researching, the strings pulled and the late nights you’ve done to make all of this happen.
 I hope that this program is beneficial to others, and everyone finds value in it as I have.”

 Meet Najma Hossain, a past participant of YOTR

 When Najma joined YOTR she had a dream of becoming a pilot but wasn’t sure to get there as she had little work experience, and did not know anyone in the field.
-After building her workplace skills as a medical secretary through her YOTR work placement, Najma has gone on to get 2 other jobs in the field!
-She works full-time and loves both of her jobs.
-She feels lucky to work in environments that are friendly, understanding, and well paid.
+After building her workplace skills as a medical secretary through her YOTR work placement, Najma has gone on to get two other jobs in the field.
+She now works full-time and loves both of her jobs.
+She feels fortunate enough to work in environments that are friendly, understanding, and well paid.

 When she first started her YOTR work placement, she was shy speaking French with clients and was determined to improve.
 She said that through the process of working she feels much more confident as her French has improved significantly.
 Usually, outside of work, she would speak English when ordering a coffee, for example, now she does it in French and she’s so happy she is able to do that!

-As a result of this work experience, Najma has been able to gain significant workplace skills, and save up!
-By applying the ways to save skills and tools from the financial literacy modules in the YOTR training, Najma has been able to save up enough to go to flight school!
-We are so proud of all the hard work she has put in, and we feel lucky to have been part of her journey towards living out her dreams!
+As a result of this work experience, Najma has been able to gain significant workplace skills, and by applying the ways to save skills and tools from the financial literacy modules in the YOTR training, Najma has been able to save up enough to go to flight school.
+We are so proud of all the hard work she has put in, and we feel lucky to have been part of her journey toward living out her dreams!